-The seminary reserves the right to admit a degree-seeking student conditionally.
+The seminary reserves the right to admit a degree-seeking student conditionally, based on 1) the course of study the student wishes to pursue, 2) the quality of work previously demonstrated, and 3) the quality of life manifested.
 Applicants who do not have a baccalaureate degree from an accredited institution will only be considered for admission on a conditional basis.
 The seminary may stipulate conditions, including specific courses and grade minimums, that must be met in order for the student to continue in her or his degree program.
 These will be communicated by the Admissions committee in the student's acceptance letter and monitored by the appropriate academic dean's office.

 A decision to continue enrollment will result in the transfer of credit hours and grades to the degree program in which the student was admitted.
 Failure to meet the conditions ends all rights and services that appertained during the conditional period.
 Students in this situation may reapply for admission after two academic years.
-Complete information regarding conditional enrollment admissions may be found in the Policies and Procedures booklet at http://upsem.net.
+Complete information regarding conditional enrollment admissions may be found in the Policies and Procedures booklet at www.upsem.edu/academics/myupsem.

-EXTENDED CAMPUS PROGRAM (ECP)
+BLENDED LEARNING PROGRAM (BLP)

-For students who are unable to relocate to our Richmond campus or to commute to our Charlotte campus, Union Presbyterian Seminary offers the M.A.C.E. degree through its Extended Campus Program (ECP), a hybrid of online study and classes on Richmond's campus.
+For students who are unable to relocate to our Richmond campus or to commute to our Charlotte campus, the seminary offers the M.A.C.E. degree through its Blended Learning Program (BLP), a hybrid of online study and classes on Richmond's campus.

-For more information about the ECP, please contact Dr. Cindy Kissel-Ito at ckisselito@upsem.edu, or the Office of Admissions .
+For more information about the BLP, please refer to page 25 or contact Dr. Cindy Kissel-Ito at ckisselito@ upsem.edu, or the Office of Admissions.